MarkDaoust/dlaicourse/Exercises/Exercise 4 - Handling Complex Images/Exercise 4-Question.md

 ```
-# This code block should call model.fit_generator and train for
+# This code block should call model.fit and train for
 # a number of epochs.
-history = model.fit_generator(
+history = model.fit(
       # Your Code Here)

 # Expected output: "Reached 99.9% accuracy so cancelling training!""